 - an overview of hayfever management

 Most steroid nasal sprays for hayfever, which are prescribed by GP, are now available over the counter without a prescription.
 The supply of steroid nasal sprays is, however, limited to the adult population aged 18 and over.
-Steroid nasal sprays available over the counter contain one of the following steroid medication:
+Steroid nasal sprays available over the counter contain one of the following steroid medications:

 - Beclomethasone (brand name: Beconase Hayfever)